Laodice of Commagene

-Laodice (also spelled Laodike; Greek: η Λαοδίκη; died 38 BC) was a princess from the Kingdom of Commagene and a queen of the Parthian Empire by marriage to Orodes II.
+Laodice (also spelled Laodike; Greek: Λαοδίκη; died 38 BC) was a princess from the Kingdom of Commagene and a queen of the Parthian Empire by marriage to Orodes II.
 She was of Greek and Iranian descent.

 Biography

 Laodice was the first daughter born to King Antiochus I Theos of Commagene and Queen Isias Philostorgos.

 She married King Orodes II of Parthia.
 Through this marriage, she became Queen of the Parthian Empire.
 In 38 BC Laodice and Orodes with their children, were killed in a parricidal and fratricidal massacre perpetrated by Phraates IV of Parthia to whom Orodes II handed over the Parthian throne after the death of Orodes’ son Pacorus I of Parthia in battle in 38 BC.

 When Laodice died, her brother King Mithridates II of Commagene had her body returned to Commagene.
 She was buried near her mother Isias, her sister Antiochis of Commagene and her niece Aka I of Commagene.
 Mithridates in her honour built and dedicated a funeral monument.